redhairdragon/SimpleHttpFileServer/README.md

-Then go to http://127.0.0.1:8089/ (This is web interface of locust)
+Then go to http://127.0.0.1:8089/ (This is web interface of locust).

-Enter Number of total users to simulate and Spawn rate
+Enter Number of total users to simulate and Spawn rate.

-Make sure the Host is **http://**localhost:[port number].
+Make sure the Host is ""**http://** localhost:[port number]".